FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/waf_domain.md

 * `protect_status` - The WAF mode. -1: bypassed, 0: disabled, 1: enabled.

 * `access_status` - Whether a domain name is connected to WAF.
-0: The domain name is not connected to WAF, 1: The domain name is connected to WAF.
+  + 0: The domain name is not connected to WAF;
+  + 1: The domain name is connected to WAF.

 * `protocol` - The protocol type of the client.
 The options are HTTP, HTTPS, and HTTP&HTTPS.